CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 ## Task 4: Train and test the model

-Now that you've added some intents, let's train the language model and see if it can correctly predict them from user input.
+In this task, you will train and test the **Clock** model by starting a training job, review performance metrics, and deploy it as **production**.
+Validate its accuracy by testing sample queries and analyzing intent predictions with confidence scores.

 1. In the pane on the left, select **Training jobs (1)**.
 Then select **+ Start a training job (2)**.